Ex-Palm chief leaves HP after WebOS move

 Last year HP, the largest U.S. technology company by revenue, announced it was halting its TouchPad line of tablets and any other devices based on WebOS, the mobile software it acquired when it bought Palm.

-In December, HP said it would open its WebOS mobile operating system to developers and companies, potentially taking on Google Inc's free Android platform.
+In December, HP said it would open its WebOS mobile operating system to developers and companies, potentially taking on Google Inc's (GOOG.O) free Android platform.
+[ID:nN1E7B80LN]

 (Reporting By Poornima Gupta; editing by John Wallace)